Gareth-AlphaCentury/Synergies-With-17lands/README.md

 # Finding new draft synergies with 17lands and python!
 This sheet has a companion video on youtube: https://www.youtube.com/watch?v=TvRQKlT0pN0

 To use, download the file 'Synergies.ipynb', and place it in the same folder as your 17lands data.
 Then open it with the command 'jupyter notebook Synergies.ipynb'.
+You can then edit the cells directly, and use shift+enter to run each individual cell.

 You will need to install the following python libraries:
 - pip install jupyter